Wonderful Christmastime: Certifications

-Kylie Minogue version
+Kylie Minogue and Mika version

 Australian singer Kylie Minogue and British singer-songwriter Mika covered the song for Minogue's reissue Kylie Christmas: Snow Queen Edition (2016).
 The song was released as the album's second single on 9 December 2016 by Parlophone.

 The song was performed on 6 December 2016 by Minogue and Mika on the Italian programme Stasera Casa Mika.